jdlorimer/incremental-reading/README.md

 ## Usage

-Please see the html file saved from Google Groups for the original manual (find a link to the source code near the top of here if you are not reading this file as a part of the source code).
+Please see the html file saved from Google Groups for the original manual (find a link to the source code — I mean my copy of the source code — near the top of here if you are not reading this file as a part of the source code).

 Suggestions on use of IRE that I haven't found in the